Ayushkumar242004/TODO-app/README.md

  - Anyone can create a todo.
  - Anyone can see their existing todos.
- - Anyone can mark a todo as done.

  //inistialise a node project
  // put a package.json